 This itching is often worse at night.
 It can be relieved to some degree by keeping your skin moisturised, and avoiding alcohol, spicy food, hot baths and direct sunlight.
 If the itching continues, your doctor may prescribe medicine, which can sometimes help.

-Jaundice can sometimes be relieved by unblocking the bile duct with a small tube made of plastic or metal called a stent.
-Symptoms of jaundice usually go away 2–3 weeks after the stent is inserted.
-Stenting is not always recommended in advanced cancer.
+When jaundice is caused by a blocked bile duct, it may be relieved by unblocking the duct with a small tube made of plastic or metal (a stent).
+Symptoms of jaundice usually go away 2–3 weeks after the stent is put in place.
+The earlier the stent is inserted, the less severe the symptoms.
+Stenting is not always recommended or possible in advanced cancer.

-Listen to our podcast on Coping with a Cancer Diagnosis
+Podcast: Coping with a Cancer Diagnosis

 View the Cancer Council NSW editorial policy.

 Coping with cancer?

 Speak to a health professional or to someone who has been there, or find a support group or forum

 Looking for transport, accommodation or home help?

 Practical advice and support during and after treatment